When it comes to solar panels, there are multiple options on the market, whether it be different brands, models, or types.

 We want to give you a basic understanding of solar technology, brands, and general industry standards so you can have a better idea of which residential solar panels will best suit your needs.
-We will also share our decades of experience and expertise to reveal the secrets we’ve learned over the years to discover the best residential solar panels.
+We will also share our experience and expertise to reveal the secrets we have learned over the years and our approach to installing the best residential solar panels.

 The Best Type of Solar Panel